Xilinx/Vitis-Tutorials/Getting_Started/Vitis_Libraries/README.md

 Now clone the Vitis Libraries into local path.

-The Vitis Library is open source on Xilinx GitHub: https://github.com/Xilinx/Vitis_Libraries.
+The Vitis Library is open source on AMD GitHub: https://github.com/Xilinx/Vitis_Libraries.

 Assuming that you are using $/home/project$ as working directory, then use following command to clone the Vitis Library repository into the working directory: